-The best way to achieve this is to have a work management software that allows team members to work together collaboratively on the same platform.
+The best way to achieve this is through work management software that allows team members to work collaboratively on the same platform.
 If you don’t have a good system to get visibility into your team’s work, then remote work will lead to disorganization and a loss of productivity.

 Can Your Managers Handle It?

-Every manager has a different style of leadership.
+Every manager has a different leadership style.
 Managers with strong communication skills will adjust well to remote work and see very little change in the team’s performance.
-But some managers who are traditionalists may not be able to handle the change.
+But more traditional managers may not be able to handle the change.
 If your company leaders aren’t capable of managing a distributed team, then you’re going to run into problems.

 What Do the Company Leaders Think?

-It’s also important to talk to your leadership team about how they feel about remote workers because it’s their direct reports who will be the ones utilizing your remote work policy.
-Often your executives, VPs, and department heads are your most experienced and dedicated staff, so it’s important to get buy-in from them.
-If all of the leaders in the company are aligned with your company policy, you’ll see the best results.
+It’s also important to talk to your leadership team about how they feel about remote workers because it’s their direct reports who will be utilizing your remote work policy.
+Your executives, VPs and department heads are often your most experienced staff, so it’s important to get their buy-in.
+If all company leaders are aligned with your company policy, you’ll see the best results.

 How Will Remote Work Affect Profitability?

-Remote work can have a big impact on the bottom line for a business.
-If there is a productivity loss, then the company will suffer.
-However, some teams will see increased productivity which can improve profitability.
+Remote work can have a big impact on the bottom line of a business.
+If there’s a productivity loss, then the company will suffer.
+However, some teams see increased productivity which can improve profitability.

-Another financial consideration is that a remote staff does not require the same amount of spend on things around the office.
-If employees work from home, then the company will spend less on things like utilities, internet, snacks and equipment.
+Another financial consideration is that a remote staff doesn’t require the same amount of spend on things around the office.
+If employees work from home, the company will spend less on utilities, internet, snacks, equipment, etc.

 How Do The Employees Feel?

-Finally, and perhaps most importantly, you need to get feedback from your employees about this.
-The Global Workplace Analytics study also shows that 80 percent of employees want to work from home at least some of the time, so it’s likely that having flexibility in your policy will make employees happy.
+Finally, and perhaps most importantly, gather employee feedback.
+The Global Workplace Analytics study shows that 80 percent of employees want to work from home at least some of the time, so it’s likely that having flexibility in your policy will make employees happy.

-Additionally, your work from home policy can have a big impact on your ability to recruit and hire new employees.
-Highly qualified job candidates who are accustomed to a flexible work environment may pass you up if your policy does not allow for remote work.
+Additionally, your work-from-home policy can have a big impact on your ability to recruit and hire new employees.
+Highly qualified job candidates who are accustomed to a flexible work environment may pass you up if your policy doesn’t allow for remote work.
 This goes for employee retention, too.

-Now that you’ve weighed all of the pros and cons of remote work, you’re ready to write your own work from home policy.
+Now that you’ve weighed the pros and cons of remote work, you’re ready to write your own work-from-home policy.
 We’ve included some examples of policies that you can use to get started.

 Example: Strict Work From Home Policy